Watson Island: Future planning

 In 2001, voters approved a bond measurer for what many thought was a public park for Watson Island and later many insisted they were tricked by the wording of the measure.
 However, the allowance was in fact for the City of Miami's public partnership with a developer for a mega-yacht marina related commercial development concept, Island Gardens.

 In 2004 the City of Miami and Miami-Dade County approved Island Gardens, a $281 million, hotel and marina development on Watson Island.
 The development included two hotels, retail and restaurant space, landscaped promenade gardens and a marina serving mega yachts.
 An environmental watchdog group sued to halt the project, unsuccessfully.

-In 2009 the equity investor Flagstone had signed up withdrew from the project due to global financial crisis and failure of bank syndication.
+In 2009 the equity investor Flagstone had signed up withdrew from the project due to the 2008 financial crisis and failure of bank syndication.
 The city forgave the developer, enabling them to keep right of development, extending the deadline for payments.
 Miami developer Jorge Perez, was interested as a partner in 2013, at which point the project jumped over three times to a proposed $1B project, with interest from the Related Companies.
 Jorge Perez later pulled out, citing, in part, concern about their expansion regarding City of Miami Beach residents, that the project will cause traffic nightmares on the causeway between the two cities.
 Flagstone submitted a new outline to the City of Miami that they were not increasing their approved numbers.

+Education

+The local school district for the entire county is Miami-Dade County Public Schools.
+Zoned schools for Watson Island include: